 Leadership Waterloo Region is a social profit organization working to address the leadership gap in our region by providing community focused leadership development opportunities.
 Each of our programs offers professionals and youth opportunities to hone their leadership skills while contributing to the health of the community.

 Leadership Waterloo Region is certainly an organization that cares about the K-W community, and, our community’s artists!
 At their annual Fire & Ice Gala fundraiser, several local artists are selected to participate in the night’s silent auction.
 What’s really great is that the artist gets to set a reserve price and is guaranteed to 100% of the reserve price of any piece that sells, with any amount exceeding the reserve going to LWR.
 I’ve been privileged to show and sell my work at two of the Galas, and have had an amazing time mingling with some top notch community leaders!

-Surprisingly, LWR has also twice invited me to be a panelist during their annual Leadership Day event.
+Surprisingly, LWR has also invited me to be a panelist during their annual Leadership Day event three times.
 Cool!